 Areas proposed for development within The Village Specific Plan are differentiated by "Planning Areas" and have been grouped according to form, function, and density.
 A total of 21 Planning Areas are proposed.
-They are divided into 8 individual categories, which are intended to allow a variety of uses.
+They are divided into 7 individual categories, which are intended to allow a variety of uses.

 The proposed Planning Area categories include:

-- High Density Residential (H): (15-30 DU/ acre)
+- High Density Residential (H): (15-30 DU/acre)

-- Live/Work (L/W):(18-30 DU/ acre)

-- Very High Density Residential (VH): (30-70 DU/acre)
+- Very High Density Residential (VH): (30-70 DU/ acre)

 - Mixed Use (MU): (25-70 DU/acre)

 - High Rise (HR): (70-100 DU/gross acre)

-- Transit Center (TC)
+- Transit Center Overlay (TCO)

 - Parks and Open Space (P/OS)

 - Major Streets